marchiofarantino91/marchiofarantino91/README.md

 - 👋 Hi, I’m @marchiofarantino91
-- 👀 I’m interested in Gaming and Programmin
+- 👀 I’m interested in Gaming and Programming
 - 🌱 I’m currently learning Fullstack Developer (Still on Proccess learning it )
 - 💞️ I’m still newbs on fullstack developer things

+--- Update Oct 1 2022 ---
+- 🌱 I’m currently learning Frontend Development using Vue JS

 <!---
 marchiofarantino91/marchiofarantino91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.